-If your child loses or damages their travel pass, you will have to pay £20 for a replacement pass.
+If your child loses or damages their travel pass, you will have to pay $\pounds 20$ for a replacement pass.

-If you have a low income the cost of a replacement pass is £15.
+If you are in receipt of one of the qualifying benefits to receive Free School Meals, the cost of a replacement pass is £15.